techiediaries/techiediaries/_posts/2019/2019-01-14-dart-flutter-sqlite-database-tutorial-crud-sqflite.md

 ---
 layout: post
-title: "Flutter & SQLite Tutorial: CRUD Operations with sqflite"
+title: "Dart and Flutter SQLite Database Tutorial: CRUD Operations with sqflite"
 image: "images/content/flutter.png"
-excerpt: "Throughout this tutorial, you will learn how to create a CRUD example with Flutter and SQLite" tags : [flutter]
+excerpt: "Throughout this tutorial, you will learn how to create a CRUD example with Flutter and SQLite"
+categories: flutter
+tags : [dart, flutter]
 ---

-In this tutorial, we'll learn how to run example CRUD operations against a SQLite database in a Flutter mobile application using  the `sqflite` plugin.
+In this tutorial, we'll learn how to run example CRUD operations against a SQLite database in a flutter mobile application using  the `sqflite` plugin.

+## SQLite Database CRUD with Dart and Flutter

 Flutter is a cross-platform mobile SDK for building Android and iOS apps with Dart.
 Both Dart and Flutter are created by Google and getting more popular everyday.

+### What's CRUD?

 CRUD stands for Create, Read, Update and Delete and it's a set of common operations that most data-driven apps use to create and manipulate data in databases.

+## Why Using a SQLite Database?

 For mobile applications, SQLite is a very popular database that fits in a single file and provides features similar to fully-fledged databases like MySQL.

-Since Flutter is a mobile SDK, you'll mostly need to have access to SQLite in many of your apps.
-The `sqflite` plugin let's you access SQLite in Flutter using Dart.
+Since flutter is a mobile SDK, you'll mostly need to have access to SQLite in many of your apps.
+The `sqflite` plugin let's you access SQLite in flutter using dart.

 Now after the introduction, let's see how to use SQLite in your Flutter app with a CRUD example.